 - Attendance at the sections is optional.

-- There will be three written homework assignments and two programming projects.
+- There will be four written homework assignments and two programming projects.

 - You may collaborate when solving the written assignments, however when writing up the solutions you must do so on your own.

 - Both programming projects can be done in pairs.

 - You must hand in all three homework assignments and both programming projects.

 - Some of the assignments will contain extra credit questions.
 You must solve extra credit questions on your own.